Search

 Read: Would you Invest in a 100% Muni Bond Portfolio?

 If you’re wondering what the average return is for someone invested 100% in bonds, both the US Treasury bond and Baa Corporate Bond returns will give you an idea of how bonds performed in the past.
-In general, over longer time periods, like seven or more years, stocks average the highest returns with corporate bonds, government bonds, and cash with the lowest annual performance.
+In general, over longer time periods, like seven or more years, stocks performed the best with trailing corporate bonds, government bonds and cash yields.

 Source: https://ycharts.com/indicators/moodys_seasoned_baa_corporate_bond_yield

 This 5-Year Average Baa Corporate Bond Yield chart shows the corporate bond yields, or interest payments during the prior five years.
-The yields along with the underlying bond price or value, will determine your annual yield.
-If you don’t sell the bond, then you’ll receive the stated interest payment,
+The yields along with the underlying bond price or value, will determine your annual return.
+If you don’t sell the bond, then you’ll receive the stated interest payment, and return of your principal investment, at maturity.

 Great – so do historical returns guarantee future returns?